The Corporate Immigration Review: Uruguay

 - a declaration of where he or she will be domiciled in the country;

 - his or her foreign identity card; and

 - a certificate of good health issued by the Department of Public Health, specific to these proceedings.

-With regard to the filing of appeals against expulsion, Law No. 18,250 states that: 'Administrative decisions revoking permanent resident status may be challenged under the system of remedies set out in Article 317 of the Constitution of the Republic, legal and other related provisions, and shall have suspensive effect.'
+With regard to the filing of appeals against expulsion, Law No. 18.250 states that 'Administrative decisions revoking permanent resident status may be challenged under the system of remedies set forth in Article 317 of the Constitution of the Republic, legal and other related provisions, and shall have suspensive effect.'

 There are no rules regarding intra-company transferees.